Alcohol Addiction in the BIPOC Community

 • Racism and microaggressions that suggest inferiority

-• The ongoing need for culturally competent health care providers, and diversity within the healthcare system
+• The ongoing need for culturally competent healthcare providers, and diversity within the healthcare system

-Ria Health Supports Recovery in the BIPOC Community
+Resources for Alcohol Addiction in the BIPOC Community

 At Ria Health, we are dedicated to providing addiction care that works for all people, including members of the BIPOC community.
 Our program is customized to each individual’s needs, and includes weekly coaching sessions to support each person in their unique challenges.
-Online care means less stigma and easier access, so people can get the help they need without disrupting their lives.
-As a company, we strive to make everyone who comes to us feel comfortable, listened to, and supported throughout their journey.

 Have questions about online alcohol treatment?